dev-mhowells/web-applications/README.md

   * Follow a debugging process for a web applications
   * Deploy the web application using a straightforward cloud/PaaS service, such as Heroku.

+## Sequence

+Work through each of these exercises in sequence.

+This module is designed to be worked on during a week.
+Here's a suggested pace — you might find you need more (or less) time than this to complete the challenges, and that's OK.
+ * Day 1: HTTP
+ * Days 2 & 3: Sinatra Challenges.
+ * Days 4 & 5: HTML & ERB
+ * Solo challenge at the end of the week.

 ## Phase One: HTTP

 Go through these exercises and learn about the HTTP protocol and the Request and Response flow between a client and a server.